Condensation

 2. Install thermometer with its probe above the cooling pad on the substrate's surface.

-Configure Water Chiller
+Configure Chiller

 1. Power on the chiller and set its thermostat differential to 4°F (2°C).

-3. Take a break for ~6hrs to allow the enclosure's thermals to settle.
+3. Take a break for ~6 hours to allow the enclosure's thermals to settle.

 Tune System